talisma-cassoma/perceptron/README.md

 <img src="images/planxy.png">

-int the next image i deseable the neural network, the percepton, make a guess without train:
+int the next image i deseable train...the neural network(the percepton) make a guess without train:

 you see how wrong he can predict with no ajustement: